thunkable/docs-thunkable-com/x/components/sensors-hardware/sound.md

 ---

-The Sound component is a popular component in many apps for playing a variety of sounds from songs to voice translations stored locally or in the cloud.
-Our sound component accepts .mp3 and .wav files; it does not accept .ogg files.
+The Sound component is a popular component in many apps for playing a variety of sounds from songs to voice translations stored locally or in the cloud

 ---